erning/gorun/README.md

   * replace the process rather than using a child
   * pass arguments to the compiled application properly
   * handle well GOROOT, GOROOT_FINAL and the location of the toolchain
+  * support embedded go.mod, go.sum and environment variables used for compiling - can ensure a repeatable build

 ## Is it slow?
 No, it's not, thanks to the Go (gc) compiler suite, which compiles code surprisingly fast.